dreth/Ethernaut/README.md

 You can either use the infura or alchemy APIs, I personally used alchemy.
 I set the `ALCHEMY_API_KEY_RINKEBY` environment variable on my machine, but you can do so in the `.env` file by modifying the `.env.template` file and removing the `.template` part of the filename.

-6. Then run whatever script you want to run using this local forked network
+6. Then run whatever script you want to run using this local forked network:

 ```
 brownie run <script> --network rinkeby-fork